dustinpfister/blog_posts/_posts/canvas-image.md

 </html>
 ```

 In this example I am giving the drawImage method just three arguments in this case the whole image will be drawn at the given location set by the following two arguments after the image is given.
 However the drawImage method can be given up to nine arguments in total.
-SO lets look at some more examples of drawImage.
+So lets look at some more advanced examples of drawImage.

 ## 3 - Canvas images and scaling with the drawImage method

-The drawImage method can be given five arguments in total, just like the simple three argument example the first is a reference to the image that is to be drawn to the canvas.
+The drawImage method can be given five arguments in total out of a maximum of nine.
+Just like the simple three argument example in the first argument is a reference to the image, or other supported resource such as a canvas .
 In addition just like before the second two arguments set the location that the image is to be drawn at in the canvas as well.
-However now an additional two arguments can be used to scale the image when it is drawn to the canvas as well.
+However now an additional two arguments can be used to scale the image when it is drawn to the canvas.

 ```js
 var canvas = document.getElementById('the-canvas'),